Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform.md

 On the **Dashboard** page, select the **Jobs** menu title, and from the drop-down menu, select **Job Composer**.
 1. On the **Jobs** page, select **+ New job**, and from the drop-down menu, select **From Default Template**.

-   > Note: This will automatically create a job named **(default) Sample Sequential Job** that targets the **execute** CycleCloud array.
+   > Note: This will automatically create a job named **(default) Sample Sequential Job** that targets the **htc** CycleCloud array.
 To identify the content of the job script, ensure that the newly created job is selected, and then review the **Script contents** pane.

 1. Repeat the previous step twice to create two additional jobs based on the default template.